paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

 2001—Subsec. (a)(1).
 Pub.
 L. 107–108 inserted “to obtain foreign intelligence information not concerning a United States person or” after “an investigation”.

+#### Effective Date of 2015 Amendment
+Pub.
+L. 114–23, title I, § 109(a), June 2, 2015, 129 Stat.
+276, provided that: “The amendments made by sections 101 through 103 [amending this section] shall take effect on the date that is 180 days after the date of the enactment of this Act [June 2, 2015].”

 #### Effective Date of 2006 Amendment
 Amendment by section 102(b)(1) of Pub.
-L. 109–177 effective June 1, 2015, except that former provisions to continue in effect with respect to any particular foreign intelligence investigation that began before June 1, 2015, or with respect to any particular offense or potential offense that began or occurred before June 1, 2015, see section 102(b) of Pub.
+L. 109–177 effective Dec.
+15, 2019, except that former provisions to continue in effect with respect to any particular foreign intelligence investigation that began before Dec.
+15, 2019, or with respect to any particular offense or potential offense that began or occurred before Dec.
+15, 2019, see section 102(b) of Pub.
 L. 109–177, set out as a note under [section 1805 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1805).

+#### Rule of Construction
+Pub.
+L. 114–23, title I, § 109(b), June 2, 2015, 129 Stat.
+276, provided that: “Nothing in this Act [see Tables for classification] shall be construed to alter or eliminate the authority of the Government to obtain an order under title V of the Foreign Intelligence Surveillance Act of 1978 ([50 U.S.C.
+1861](./chapter-036-foreign-intelligence-surveillance.md#section-1861) et seq.) as in effect prior to the effective date described in subsection (a) [see Effective Date of 2015 Amendment note above] during the period ending on such effective date.”

+Pub.
+L. 114–23, title I, § 110, June 2, 2015, 129 Stat.
+276, provided that: “Nothing in this Act [see Tables for classification] shall be construed to authorize the production of the contents (as such term is defined in [section 2510(8) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2510/8&num=0&edition=prelim), United States Code) of any electronic communication from an electronic communication service provider (as such term is defined in section 701(b)(4) of the Foreign Intelligence Surveillance Act of 1978 ([50 U.S.C.
+1881(b)(4)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1881/b/4&num=0&edition=prelim))) under title V of the Foreign Intelligence Surveillance Act of 1978 ([50 U.S.C.
+1861](./chapter-036-foreign-intelligence-surveillance.md#section-1861) et seq.).”

 <a id="section-1862"></a>
 ## § 1862.
 Congressional oversight
-**(a)** On an annual basis, the Attorney General shall fully inform the Permanent Select Committee on Intelligence of the House of Representatives and the Select Committee on Intelligence and the Committee on the Judiciary of the Senate concerning all requests for the production of tangible things under [section 1861 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1861).
+**(a)** On an annual basis, the Attorney General shall fully inform the Permanent Select Committee on Intelligence and the Committee on the Judiciary of the House of Representatives and the Select Committee on Intelligence and the Committee on the Judiciary of the Senate concerning all requests for the production of tangible things under [section 1861 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1861).

 **(b)** In April of each year, the Attorney General shall submit to the House and Senate Committees on the Judiciary and the House Permanent Select Committee on Intelligence and the Senate Select Committee on Intelligence a report setting forth with respect to the preceding calendar year—

+(1) a summary of all compliance reviews conducted by the Government for the production of tangible things under [section 1861 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1861);

+(2) the total number of applications described in [section 1861(b)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1861/b/2/B&num=0&edition=prelim) made for orders approving requests for the production of tangible things;

+(3) the total number of such orders either granted, modified, or denied;

+(4) the total number of applications described in [section 1861(b)(2)(C) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1861/b/2/C&num=0&edition=prelim) made for orders approving requests for the production of call detail records;

+(5) the total number of such orders either granted, modified, or denied;

-(1) the total number of applications made for orders approving requests for the production of tangible things under [section 1861 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1861);
+(6) the total number of applications made for orders approving requests for the production of tangible things under [section 1861 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1861);

-(2) the total number of such orders either granted, modified, or denied; and
+(7) the total number of such orders either granted, modified, or denied; and

-(3) the number of such orders either granted, modified, or denied for the production of each of the following:
+(8) the number of such orders either granted, modified, or denied for the production of each of the following:

   (A) Library circulation records, library patron lists, book sales records, or book customer lists.